safient/contract-js/README.md

 ## Running Tests

-Create an .env file in the root dtrectory with `INFURA_API_KEY` for mainnet or testnet deployment.
+Create a .env file in the root directory with `INFURA_API_KEY` for mainnet or testnet deployment.

 #### Testing the contracts

 ```bash
   npm run test-contract